Positron emission tomography: History

 The concept of emission and transmission tomography was introduced by David E. Kuhl, Luke Chapman and Roy Edwards in the late 1950s.
-Their work later led to the design and construction of several tomographic instruments at the University of Pennsylvania.
-In 1975 tomographic imaging techniques were further developed by Michel Ter-Pogossian, Michael E. Phelps, Edward J. Hoffman and others at Washington University School of Medicine.
+Their work would lead to the design and construction of several tomographic instruments at Washington University School of Medicine and later at the University of Pennsylvania.
+In the 1960s and 70s tomographic imaging instruments and techniques were further developed by Michel Ter-Pogossian, Michael E. Phelps, Edward J. Hoffman and others at Washington University School of Medicine.

 Work by Gordon Brownell, Charles Burnham and their associates at the Massachusetts General Hospital beginning in the 1950s contributed significantly to the development of PET technology and included the first demonstration of annihilation radiation for medical imaging.
 Their innovations, including the use of light pipes and volumetric analysis, have been important in the deployment of PET imaging.
-In 1961, James Robertson and his associates at Brookhaven National Laboratory built the first single-plane PET scan, nicknamed the "head-shrinker."
+In 1961, James Robertson and his associates at Brookhaven National Laboratory built the first single-plane PET scan, nicknamed the "head-shrinker".

 One of the factors most responsible for the acceptance of positron imaging was the development of radiopharmaceuticals.
-In particular, the development of labeled 2-fluorodeoxy-D-glucose (2FDG) by the Brookhaven group under the direction of Al Wolf and Joanna Fowler was a major factor in expanding the scope of PET imaging.
+In particular, the development of labeled 2-fluorodeoxy-D-glucose (FDG—firstly synthethized and described by two Czech scientists from Charles University in Prague in 1968) by the Brookhaven group under the direction of Al Wolf and Joanna Fowler was a major factor in expanding the scope of PET imaging.
 The compound was first administered to two normal human volunteers by Abass Alavi in August 1976 at the University of Pennsylvania.
 Brain images obtained with an ordinary (non-PET) nuclear scanner demonstrated the concentration of FDG in that organ.
 Later, the substance was used in dedicated positron tomographic scanners, to yield the modern procedure.

-The logical extension of positron instrumentation was a design using two 2-dimensional arrays.
+The logical extension of positron instrumentation was a design using two two-dimensional arrays.
 PC-I was the first instrument using this concept and was designed in 1968, completed in 1969 and reported in 1972.
 The first applications of PC-I in tomographic mode as distinguished from the computed tomographic mode were reported in 1970.
 It soon became clear to many of those involved in PET development that a circular or cylindrical array of detectors was the logical next step in PET instrumentation.
 Although many investigators took this approach, James Robertson and Zang-Hee Cho were the first to propose a ring system that has become the prototype of the current shape of PET.
+The first multislice cylindrical array PET scanner was completed in 1974 at the Mallinckrodt Institute of Radiology by the group led by Ter-Pogossian.

-The PET-CT scanner, attributed to David Townsend and Ronald Nutt, was named by Time as the medical invention of the year in 2000.
+The PET–CT scanner, attributed to David Townsend and Ronald Nutt, was named by Time as the medical invention of the year in 2000.